samuele-mattiuzzo/gambit-system/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: default
-# The Gambit System
+title: The Gambit System
+permalink: /home/
+---

-The *Gambit System* is an easy to understand, easy to implement, hard to execute training framework.
+The Gambit system is an easy to understand, easy to implement, hard to execute training framework.

 If you want to dive right in, here are the simple rules